 Why Choose Jen as your Newborn Photographer

-As a newborn photographer in Virginia Beach, I am living my dream.
+As a newborn photographer in Naples Italy and the surrounding Campania area, I am living my dream.
 This is how I express myself as an artist.
 Each newborn session presents a unique opportunity to create something captivating and pure.
 The best part of being a newborn photographer is seeing the love and adoration on the parent’s faces when they see their newborn posed for the first time.
 The beauty of a perfectly composed image of a newborn always blows me away.

 Why Take Newborn Pictures

 As parents, we are driven to honor the responsibility of documenting the milestones of our child’s life.
 Not only do we want to remember the moments for ourselves, but we also want to preserve memories to share with our children.
 I distinctly remember feeling really important and loved when I found my baby book.

 The newborn period does not last!
 The saying, “they grow up so fast” is really true!
 In the first few weeks, your baby is going to rapidly change.
 Babies spend a lot of time folded up in the womb.
 Once they are born they stretch out and slowly start to “unfold”.

 In short, take the time to schedule a newborn session while your baby is still scrunched up.
 You won’t regret it.